conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

         -   a literal topic name: `click.orders.france`
 - `spec.permission` can be `READ` or `WRITE`.
 - `spec.grantedTo` must be an `ApplicationInstance` on the same Kafka cluster as `metadata.appInstance`.

+**Side effect in Console & Kafka:**
+- Console
+    - Members of the `grantedTo` ApplicationInstance are given the associated permissions (Read/Write) in the UI over the resources
+- Kafka
+    - Service Account of the `grantedTo` ApplicationInstance is granted the following ACLs over the `resource` depending on the permission:
+        - READ: READ, DESCRIBE_CONFIGS
+        - WRITE: READ, WRITE, DESCRIBE_CONFIGS

 ### Topic
 ````yaml